Adarsh-singh-2002/DSA_/dynamic_programming/0README_DP.md

 Each dish is supposed to be eaten by only one person.
 Sharing is not allowed.
 Each friend can take any dish an unlimited number of times.
 There always exists a dish with a filling capacity of 1 so that a solution always exists.

+>Matrix Chain Multiplication

+Given a sequence of matrices, find the most efficient way to multiply these matrices together.
+The efficient way is the one that involves the least number of multiplications.

+The dimensions of the matrices are given in an array arr[] of size N (such that N = number of matrices + 1) where the ith matrix has the dimensions (arr[i-1] x arr[i]).